simple-login/website/content/blog/10-ways-protect-privacy-online.md

 Also, as the PGP is linked to your aliases, you can keep using your insecure email client (such as Gmail or Outlook) without compromising on your privacy.
 It's a win-win.

-However, **if you do want to try a more privacy-focused and secure email provider, we suggest  [**ProtonMail**](https://proton.me/mail)**.
+However, **if you do want to try a more privacy-focused and secure email provider, we suggest  [**Proton Mail**](https://proton.me/mail)**.

-Lots of web professionals and cybersecurity enthusiasts are using ProtonMail daily, and their popularity is growing rapidly.
+Lots of web professionals and cybersecurity enthusiasts are using Proton Mail daily, and their popularity is growing rapidly.

 Their pricing can be hard to justify if you're a small user, but it can be quite cheap if you're a business.